 Before you start, mentally divide your piece of furniture into thirds.
 The top third will have lots of color, the middle third will have less color and the bottom third should have almost no color.

-1. I personally think it's easier to start with a sanded down piece of furniture.
-It doesn't have to be completely sanded.
 But, at the very least the bottom half of your piece should be sanded thoroughly with additional various areas throughout the rest of your piece.
-It's much easier to get the Balayage look by adding the paint color then taking it away via distressing and sanding.

-3. (Top third section) As you work your way down your piece.
+(Top third section) As you work your way down your piece.
 Take your freshly dipped paint brush and start your brush stroke at the top of your piece then sweep it in a downward motion so that the bulk of your paint color stays in the upper region of your piece.

 (Middle third section) Put less paint on both your paint brush and this section of your furniture piece.
 Take a rag and rub the paint into the wood (like you would a stain).
 Be sure to overlap with your top section and leave areas near the bottom third section untouched to preserve the distressing.

-4. Then, take your paint brush and dry brush paint in various areas along the bottom of your piece to bring some dark color back into your furniture.
+(Last third section) Then, take your paint brush and dry brush paint in various areas along the bottom of your piece to bring some dark color back into your furniture.

-5. Lastly, take a damp rag and wet distress heavily along the bottom of your piece.
+Lastly, take a damp rag and wet distress heavily along the bottom of your piece.
 Gradually get lighter with your distressing as you go up your piece.

-Here's what we got!
+And now for the reveal!
+Tada!
 I think it turned out pretty darn neat!....

 _________________________________________________________________________________